 Zopiclone is used to treat short-term sleep problems.
 Find out how to take it safely and possible side effects.
-Zopiclone is also called Imovane.

 |Type of medicine||Also called|

 What is zopiclone?

-You should only use zopiclone if other non-medication treatments aren't working, and it's best to continue to use relaxation techniques while you are taking zopiclone.
+It's best to continue to use relaxation techniques while you are taking zopiclone.
 Read more about insomnia, sleep and tips to improve your sleeping habits.

 - The usual dose of zopiclone is 1 tablet at bedtime.

 - A lower dose (half a tablet) is recommended in older adults (over 65 years of age).
 Taking this lower dose reduces your risk of falls and other side effects.

 - Zopiclone takes around 1 hour to work.

 - Your doctor will prescribe the lowest dose for a short time.

 - Always take your zopiclone exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.